Elevate Black Voices • Sustain awareness of racial injustice

 Welcome to our Silent Witness Against Racial Injustice page.

-Please note, starting on November 7th, the Silent Witness Against Racial Injustice will be held every other Saturday from 12:00 to 1:00 pm to accommodate for the time change.
+Please note, beginning November 7, Silent Witness Against Racial Injustice will be held every other Saturday from noon to 1:00 p.m.

 Bring your sign | Wear a mask | Stand 6-10 feet apart from each other